LPL Financial Investment Complaints: Common Claims and Recovery Options

 - Did the broker disclose their conflicts of interest in the transaction?

-Selling away often involves high-risk or private investments that the firm may not approve.
+Selling away often involves high-risk or private investments that the firm may not approve because they are not in the client’s best interest.
 It can also be a part of a broker’s outside business activity (OBA).
-You can learn more about selling away and OBAs.

 Investors seeking to recover from broker fraud should seek out an investment fraud attorney to evaluate their options.
 The most common path to resolution is FINRA arbitration.
 Often described as a quicker alternative to civil proceedings, FINRA arbitration cases have several things in common with civil lawsuits: